ray-project/ray/doc/source/train/getting-started-pytorch.rst

 1. Adds a ``DistributedSampler`` to your ``DataLoader``.
 2. Moves the batches to the right device.

-Note that this step is not necessary if you are passing in Ray Data to your Trainer (see :ref:`data-ingest-torch`):
+Note that this step isn't necessary if you're passing in Ray Data to your Trainer.
+See :ref:`data-ingest-torch`.

 .. code-block:: diff